transdryad/chimetrans/README.md

-In honor of pride month, a transpiler from c-like pseudocode (specifically non-oop Lox with a few edits) to Chime.
+In honor of pride month, a transpiler from pseudo assembly to Chime.

-Much of the 'front end' (scanner/parser) is based on Crafting Interpreters's jlox.
-However, everything after scanning and parsing is mine.
+See instructions.chl for a list of instructions. test.chl shows an example of a short program that takes input and repeats only the first five characters.